o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Save your capture

-Press the "Capture" button to save your captured data in a json file.
+Press the `Capture` button to save your captured data in a json file.
 The path will be indicated right above the button.
-You can load any previous capture thanks to the "Load file" button.
+You can load any previous capture using the `Load file` button.

 ![Imgui profiler save](/images/user-guide/profiling/imgui/save.png)